forcedotcom/source-deploy-retrieve/HANDBOOK.md

 This works pretty well, but from some the options above you can see that we've had to make some compromises to handle certain types. `CustomLabels`, `CustomFieldTranslations`, and `DigitalExperienceBundle` have had settings created just for those types to function
 We're hoping, that as new metadata types get released, that they'll fall into one of these preexisting categories, and we'll already have the ability to handle any of their specific functionality.
 We'll continue to see examples of this as we look at the `strategies` that can be defined for each metadata type.
 These different strategies define how a metadata type is resolved and converted between source and metadata formats.
-These strategies are optional, but all have a default transformer, and converted assigned to them, which assume nothing special needs to be done and that their source and metadata format are identical, _link to these files_.
+These strategies are optional, but all have a default transformer, and converter assigned to them, which assumes nothing special needs to be done and that their source and metadata format are identical, _link to these files_.
 Luckily, lots of type use the default transformers and adapters.

 The `strategies` property, of a metadatata type entry in the registry, can define four properties, the `adapter`,`transformer`,`decompositon`, and `recomposition`.
 How SDR uses these values is explained more in detail later on, but we'll go through each of the options for these values, what they do, what behavior they enable, and the types that use them.